Shop art print and framed art Portrait of a Man in a Red Turban by Jan van Eyck

 Portrait of a Man in a Red Turban

-An innovative use of the sfumato technique in The Man with the Red Turban by Jan van Eyck
+Beyond the visible: the symbolic echoes of The Man in the Red Turban by Jan van Eyck

-The impact of The Man in the Red Turban on Jan van Eyck's career
+A milestone in art history: the lasting impact of The Man in the Red Turban by Jan van Eyck

 This artwork is a painting from the renaissance period.
 It belongs to the flemish & northern renaissance style.